GR360RY/zfs-root-ansible/README.md

 zfs-root-ansible
 ================

 Automated Ubuntu 14.04 installation on zfs root filesystem.
-This setup assumes that you have a clean drive with for zfs installation.
+This setup assumes that you have a clean drive for zfs installation.

 zfs installation will be performed on full disk ( without additional ext4 partition for /boot ).
 Currently installation is supported only on single drive but will be extended in the future to support multiple drive for native zfs root.